 Tenshinhan is made with cheap and accessible ingredients!
 Here is the complete ingredient list: (Quantities can be found in the recipe card at the bottom of the page.)

-- Grated ginger (or ginger paste for convenience)
+- Grated ginger (or ginger paste for convenience) - adds depth of flavor and a fragrant taste.

 Real crab meat is an expensive ingredient so for home cooking, we tend to use imitation crab (crab sticks) instead.
-It also makes the dish more colourful.
+It also makes the dish more colorful.
 It's also fine to use canned crab if you prefer.

-For the sauce I use the following ingredients:
+For the sauce, I use the following ingredients:

-- Light brown sugar
+- Light brown sugar - for sweetness and depth.

 The sauce is essentially like a sweet and sour gravy, it's seriously good!